 Here, we summarize the consequences of the Brexit – the United Kingdom’s (UK) exit of the European Union – for parallel import permits, for applications for plant protection products with the UK as Zonal Rapporteur Member State and for applications for mutual recognition.

-As the UK will no longer be a Member State, parallel import permits for products of UK origin will no longer be valid.
-Import of the concerned products will hence no longer be allowed once the Brexit is official.
+As the UK is no longer a Member State, parallel trade permits for products of UK origin will no longer be valid after the transition period.
+Import of the concerned products will hence no longer be allowed after the transition period.
 For the sake of clarity, the permits will be withdrawn, with a period of grace of 6 months for sale of stocks present on the Belgian market and an extra 12 months for use of stocks.

 Applications for authorisation of plant protection products with the UK as Zonal Rapporteur Member State

 Until 31/01/2020, the UK can act as (inter-)Zonal Rapporteur Member State (zRMS).
 In case of Art.
 33 applications, if the core assessment and authorisation are issued in the UK before the date of Brexit, the Concerned Member State (cMS) has up to 120 days after reception of those documents to decide on the product authorisation on their territory.
 In the meantime, applicants are recommended to look for another zRMS, and no longer submit new zonal applications to the UK.

 For applications for which is was to be expected that the UK would not come to a conclusion/final decision before 1/02/20, the zonal secretariat and the Central Zone Steering Committee (CZSC) allocated in the meantime a fall-back zRMS.

 The fall)back zRMS will coordinate that the dossier and evaluations of aspects completely finalised by UK will be handed over to him.